chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 The quotes below are what represents the essence of the book [Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger, Expanded Third Edition](https://www.amazon.ca/Poor-Charlies-Almanack-Expanded-Hardcover/dp/1578645018).

-Some I been sligtly modified to make complete sentences.
+Some quotes have been sligtly modified to complete the meaning since they are sometimes taken out of context.

-The emphasis represents the importance of the quote.
+The emphasis represents the importance of the quote to me.

 # Quotes
 I think when you're trying to teach great concepts that work, it helps to tie them into the lives an personnalities of the people who developed them.
 I think you learn economics better if you make Adam Smith your friend.
 That sounds funny, making friends among 'the eminent dead,' but if you go through life making friends with the eminent dead who had the right ideas, I think it will work better for you in life and work better in education.
 It's way better than just giving the basic concepts.